 People listening to this music were essentially prisoners of their own aggressive consciousness.

 440 Hz, despite being forced upon us as a music tuning pitch standard, is not in harmony with the frequency of the Earth.
-It is alien to us as a species.
+It is, in many areas, dis-harmonic.

-Could this be the reason that certain types of music cause behavioural issues and intense negative emotional reactions in some people?
-Possibly.
+It may well be the reason that that certain types of music cause behavioral issues and intense negative emotional reactions in some people.

-We all know music has healing properties: Music therapists use music to help restore memory in Alzheimer’s patients, improve basic motor skills in stroke victims and help many more suffering from a range of different things.
+What we do know is that music has healing properties: Music therapists use music to help restore memory in Alzheimer’s patients, improve basic motor skills in stroke victims, and to manage chronic pain.

-Not only will you feel a calming effect after listening, regular listening will decrease feelings of stress and anxiety and in turn promote natural healing and a deeper connection with all sentient beings and the world at large.
+Not only will you feel a calming effect after listening, regular listening will decrease feelings of stress and anxiety and in turn promote natural healing and a deeper connection with the Earth.